TuxVinyards/qqX/README.md

 ## Why quickemu?

-Quickemu is simply built and easy to use.
+[Quickemu](https://github.com/quickemu-project/quickemu) is simply built and easy to use.

-It has an active community & is the only virtual machine manager that makes easy work of running Microsoft Windows.
+It has an active community and is the only virtual machine manager that makes easy work of running Microsoft Windows.

 It's not without its flaws.
-But its flaws can be fixed & it can be made to work.
+But its flaws can be fixed and it can be made to work.

 VirtualBox was good in its day.
 Developers are now moving to QEMU <https://qemu.readthedocs.io>